German Studies Minor

 - GER204 Ideas and Cultures of the German-Speaking World

-Two additional 200-400 level courses (not already taken above) or courses from the list below in agreement with the director of the German Studies Minor and the instructor of the course.
+Two additional 200-400 level elective courses, which you may choose from the list below in agreement with the director of the German Studies Minor and the instructor of the course:

 - ANT351 Peoples and Cultures of Europe